Leveraging analytics to deliver safe, secure and sustainable cities

 How can cities use this data to deliver safe, secure, and sustainable cities?
-With the many benefits of artificial intelligence (AI) and machine learning.
+Artificial intelligence (AI) and machine learning.

 The AI Opportunity

 Smart tools, such as Cisco’s Meraki MV Smart Cameras, can cut through the thick of data.
 With advanced analytic abilities, smart search tools, and built-in security, these tools provide valuable insights without compromising privacy.
 Some use cases could include:

-AI tools can detect traffic accidents and alert authorities as they happen.
-Through traffic monitoring cameras, accidents can trigger an automated response, possibly detecting vehicle damage and/or possible injuries.
-If needed, AI tools can also request emergency services.
+Accident detection – AI tools can detect traffic accidents and alert authorities as they happen.
+Through traffic monitoring cameras, accidents can trigger an automated response.
+This includes detecting vehicle damage and/or possible injuries and – if needed – requesting emergency services.

 To learn more, visit https://www.cisco.com/c/en_ca/solutions/industries/government.html.
 MW

-Maciej Podoski is the Director of Smart Cities and Transportation Industry Solutions at Cisco Canada.
+Maciej Podoski is the Director Smart Cities and Transportation Industry Solutions at Cisco Canada.

 Related resource materials: